edmundj0/binance/README.md

 PROJECT LIVE SITE: https://binance-me.onrender.com/

 Binance.me is a simulated cryptocurrency trading, full stack web application that empowers users to buy and sell crypto with real time price data.
-This platform helps investors make trades without risking any real money.
+This platform allows investors to make trades (buy and sell orders) without risking any real money.
 The project has a theme based off of popular cryptocurrency exchange, https://www.binance.us/.

 ## Technologies Used